MRCIEU/activityBigrams/README.md

 module add apps/stata14
 ```

-The code assumes there is a data folder in the parent directory of this git dir that contains the following structure and contents:
+The code assumes there is a data folder in the parent directory of this git directory that contains the following structure and contents:

 ```bash
 ../data